minio/docs/docs/running-minio-prometheus-exporter.md

 ## 2. Running the exporter

-Once the Minio server starter there are two ways to run the exporter, via building the binaries or using the docker image.
+Once the Minio server starts there are two ways to run the exporter, via building the binaries or using the docker image.

 ### Run the exporter using the binaries
 ```bash